trevorgordon25/Pilot-Training-Simulator/README.md

 # Pilot-Training-Simulator
 A custom pilot training simulator built with Python, C, and PyQt — reducing aviation training costs by replicating real-world flight routes and live data for a methane detection company.

-# Pilot Training Simulator

-A cost-effective pilot training simulator developed for a local methane detection company to reduce the high operational costs of onboarding new pilots.

 ## Overview
 Training pilots in real aircraft is expensive.
 This simulator replicates the company's actual flight routes and missions, allowing new pilots to